June 21, 2017 — Eureka! I wanted to announce something small, but slightly novel, and potentially useful.

 Using a few simple atomic ingredients---words, spaces, newlines, and indentation--you can construct grammars for new programming languages that can do anything existing programming languages can do.
 A simple example:

-if true print Hello world
+print Hello world

 This language has no parentheses, quotation marks, colons, and so forth.
 Types, primitives, control flow--all of that stuff can be determined by words and contexts instead of introducing additional syntax rules.
 If you are a Lisper, think of this "novel" idea as just "lisp without parentheses."

 There are hundreds of very active programming languages, and they all have different syntax as well as different semantics.